 He asks Bridget if she’d have any interest in buying the shares from him.
 She doesn’t have any money as she used all her savings to buy the painting!

-The above and the blog last week is to give you a flavour of some of the tips and traps to be aware of when selling your assets.
+The above and the blog last week are to give you a flavour of some of the tips and traps to be aware of when selling your assets.
 Make sure you claim all your costs.
-Have your back-up for costs, and incidental costs.
+Have you backup for costs, and incidental costs.
 You should get a valuation of a gift or sale to a connected person.
-Check if you or your spouse have losses and, if so, what back-up you have.
+Check if you or your spouse have losses and, if so, what backup you have.
 This all comes back to keeping good records and getting your tax return right.
 All asset disposals and purchases should go on your tax return.
 If you have losses in a tax year they should go on your return.
 This is a record of you telling Revenue that you had them.
 They can be useful in the future when you sell other assets.

 Get your Tax returns done right.
 Talk to Deirdre on 051 396703.
 She will point you in the right direction.
-Or Click here and tell us a little bit about how we can help you.
+Or start here and tell us a little bit about how we can help you.